UpdatedJuly 3, 2023

 Reach your target audience at the right moment.

 Know the audience for your eBook.
 What are their preferred social channels and when are they most active on them?
-For example, if your target audience is Marketing Directors on LinkedIn, consider this—the best time to post on LinkedIn is Wednesday from 3–5 pm, and engagement is highest Tuesday through Thursday.
+For example, if your target audience is Marketing Directors on LinkedIn, consider this—the best time to post on LinkedIn is Tuesday and Wednesday from 10am to noon.
 Weekends are the worst times since LinkedIn users are typically checked out then.

 ProShip created a LinkedIn post to promote an eBook we created for them.